Psychiatric Neurogenetics Section

 (416) 535-8501 ext.
 4987

-Dr. James L. Kennedy is Director of the Neuroscience Research Department and Head of the Psychiatric Neurogenetics Section.
+Dr. James L. Kennedy is Head of Molecular Science and Head of the Tanenbaum Centre for Pharmacogenetics in CAMH's Campbell Family Mental Health Research Institute.
 He is the I'Anson Professor in the Department of Psychiatry and Institute of Medical Science at the University of Toronto.

 Areas of Research